jphong125/stellaapic/Writerside/topics/Getalistofgameicon.md

 # Get Casino Icon Info

 ## Overview
-Using this method Casino Operator will get casino icon info for the games.
+Using this method Casino Operator will get casino icon (i.e. thumbnail) info for the games.

 ## API URL
 Requested get casino icon info URL will be notified individually, for security reasons.